© Bank of America Corporation. All rights reserved.

 Consolidating assets in a revocable trust allows you to simplify financial management and take advantage of bill payment or tax reporting services—which can give you more time to spend on the things that matter most to you.
 And, almost any type of asset can be placed in a revocable trust: cash currently held in a checking or savings account, securities held in a brokerage account, private equity or hedge fund holdings, investment real estate or private business interests, even a home.
 A revocable trust also gives you the flexibility to name yourself or someone else to serve as trustee, and to change the terms of the trust any time you wish.

 A different type of trust—an irrevocable trust—may be useful if you:

-Your private wealth advisor, together with trust professionals from Merrill Lynch and U.S. Trust, can help you decide if a trust could be a useful element of your legacy plan, and can also explain the ways that U.S. Trust may be able to help.
+Your private wealth advisor, together with trust professionals from Merrill and Bank of America, can help you decide if a trust could be a useful element of your legacy plan, and can also explain the ways that Bank of America may be able to help.